DanyilT/projects-in-university/Year1/README.md

 ### [Programming](/Year1/Sem2/Fundamentals%20of%20Programming%202)

-The Programming section is divided by semesters, showcasing a progression in programming skills and concepts learned throughout the year.
 The second semester advances to more complex topics, such as object-oriented programming and software design principles.

 ### [Networking](/Year1/Sem2/Routers%20and%20Routing%20Basics)